Peter Leeds Penny Stocks Facebook

-Bonus FeaturesUnderstanding Penny Stocks
+Bonus FeaturesUnderstanding Penny Stocks by Peter Leeds

 Ten Trading Myths

-1. Blue-Chip stocks are 'safe' investments.
+1. Blue-Chip stocks are 'safe' investments (penny stocks are risky).

 Enron, Bre-X, WorldCom, and Anderson Consulting were all Blue-Chips at one point in their life cycle, before dropping towards or close to $0.